actionhero/actionhero-tutorial/readme.md

 We should also enable all the servers which ship with actionhero (web, websocket, and socket).
 Enable their sections in thier config files

 Lets change one more thing in `config/api.js`: development mode.
 Change `api.config.general.developmentMode = true;`  Development mode is helpful while creating a new application as it will automatically restart your server on configuration changes, and watch and reload your actions and tasks as you change them.
-Keep in mind that you will still need to manually restart your server if you make any changes to your initializers.

 actionhero uses the variable `NODE_ENV` to determine which modification file to load from `/config/*` to load to modify the default values in `api.config`.
 This is how you can set different variables per envrionment.
 We will use this for testing later.